 - Siblings or twins applying together in the same application year will not receive priority placement.

-- When an employee’s primary worksite is a school with a magnet program and the employee’s child applies to that magnet program, the child will be given priority placement if the child meets qualifying criteria and the family lives within GISD boundaries.
+- When an employee’s primary worksite is a school with a magnet program and the employee’s child applies to that magnet program, the child will be given priority placement if the child meets qualifying criteria.

 New residents who missed the application window

 New residents who missed the 2nd chance application deadline may submit a New Resident Magnet Application to the Magnet Programs office.
 New resident applications are only considered for programs with empty seats.

 A student who lived in the Garland ISD boundaries prior to the application deadline, whether or not the student attended a GISD school, is not eligible to apply as a new resident.
 Any student who lived in GISD prior to the application deadline should have applied during the regular application cycle.